Infiorate di Spello: History

-In the city archives we can find many pictures belonging to the Fascist period, in which references to the political environment are very evident.
-We can see Infiorate containing Casa del Fascio in the background (a landmark of fascist architecture) and even Swastika decoration motifs.
-Such influences are clear examples of how religious devotion, which has always been the foundation of Infiorate, was influenced and interpreted depending upon the historical and social context.

 As techniques evolved over time, what was once a long uninterrupted carpet of flowers, characterized by a relatively simple design, morphed into separate, more sophisticated sets of bigger compositions.
 Distinct groups of creators emerged, focusing on improving artistic execution and addressing more complex religious and social messages.
 Starting from the mid-60s, Infiorate's design, until then characterized by geometrical schemes and central figures with symbols almost exclusively connected to the Corpus Domini, evolved constantly, reaching by the end of the 80s a style dominated by the presence of a central composition.

 The flower carpets, in its own a form of true painting with flower petals, have reached over time high levels of technical sophistication which, coupled with the expression and interpretation of increasingly complex and often abstract socio-religious themes, forced the Infiorate's artists to dedicate more time to the concept and design stage as well as to the in depth study of philosophical and historical themes.